Primerica Canada Reviews

 This allows you to exchange your term coverage for permanent coverage and it’s VERY, VERY important.
 Especially if you should become uninsurable during your term.

-There are insurers that specialize ONLY in life insurance products.
+There are insurers like Foresters that specialize ONLY in life insurance products.

 I actually quite like this approach as I feel they have a niche and are experts in it.

-Primerica Canada is one of those insurers that extends its market into other products.
+Primerica Canada is one of those insurers that extends its market into other products including financial services.
 So let’s take a look to see what they offer right now!

 Primerica Financial Needs Analysis